 When that asset changes hands - this event is what's known as a disposal.
 If there is a profit at the point of disposal, the profit can be taxed as a capital gain.
 When it comes to crypto, disposals include:

-How do you calculate your capital gain or loss?
+How do you calculate your capital gain or loss on crypto?
 It all comes down to cost basis.

 Your cost basis is simply how much your crypto cost you plus any fee involved in buying it.
 For example, you buy 1 BTC for $40,000 and you pay a $200 transaction fee.
 Your cost basis is $40,200.